Wolfgang Löscher: Research and career

-During the initial days of his career, he worked as a visiting scientist at the National Institute of Health in Bethesda, Maryland, USA.
-During his tenure at the University of Veterinary Medicine Hannover, he held different positions including Professor and Director of the Department of Pharmacology, Toxicology, and Pharmacy.
+During the first years of his career, he worked as a visiting scientist at the National Institute of Health in Bethesda, Maryland, USA.
+During his tenure at the University of Veterinary Medicine Hannover (from 1987-2019), he was full Professor (C4) and Director of the Department of Pharmacology, Toxicology, and Pharmacy.
 In 2019, he retired from the chair position to become a research professor and head of an epilepsy research group at the University of Veterinary Medicine, Hannover.
+In 2023, he moved to the Hannover Medical School as a Guest Scientist and became Head of the Translational Neuropharmacology Lab of the Department of Experimental Otology of the ENT Clinics at the NIFE.
 Since 2002, Löscher has been Head of the Center of Systems Neuroscience (ZSN) in Hannover.

 Awards and honors

 In 1980, Löscher received the Alfred Hauptmann Award by the Epilepsy Board of Trustees.
 Additional awards include the Magyar-Kossa Memorial Medal and the Ambassador for Epilepsy research Award of the International League against epilepsy.

 He won a Walter Frei prize from the University of Zurich and European Epileptology Award from ILAE (International League Against Epilepsy) in the year 2014.